How to wear multiple shades of blue

 - Belt: American Eagle

 Cheap and easy.
 The sweater, jeans, and shirt are all noticeably different shades of blue, and the deep V of the sweater shows off plenty of that lighter blue shirt to add some contrast.
 No, the watch strap doesn’t match the belt and shoes.
 But with all the blue and medium brown going on, an odd man out item isn’t a bad play.
-Not a bad look for firing up a fall bbq.

 The Mostly Blue Smart Casual Outfit